 The British Council creates international opportunities for the people of the UK and other countries and builds trust between them worldwide.
-Our work involves developing relationships with people from a wide range of backgrounds and cultures.
-Working effectively with diversity and promoting equality of opportunity is therefore an essential part of our work.
+Working effectively with diversity is an essential part of this.

 Our Equality Policy commits us to ensuring that there is no unjustified discrimination (1) in the recruitment, retention, training and development of staff on the basis of age, disability, gender including transgender, HIV/AIDS status, marital status including civil partnerships, pregnancy and maternity, political opinion, race/ethnicity, religion and belief, sexual orientation, socioeconomic background, spent convictions, trade union activity or membership, work pattern, on the basis of having or not having dependants, or on any other grounds which are irrelevant to decision-making (2) .

 Our Equality Policy takes account of relevant legal standards.
 We aim to abide by and promote equality legislation by following both the letter and the spirit of it in this area.
 We try to avoid unjustified discrimination which we recognise is a barrier to equality, diversity, inclusion and human rights.

 - understanding, valuing and working constructively with diversity to enable fair and full participation in our work and activities;